zeroandoneme/RAG-Chatbot-on-AWS/README.md

 ## Introduction
 This project combines LangChain, AWS OpenSearch, and the Llama-2-7B-Chat LLM model to establish a rapid and efficient chatbot for document querying.
 It encompasses two models: Query and Ingest.
-The Query model retrieves documents from the chatbot's index to craft responses for your queries.
+The Query model retrieves documents from the chatbot's index to generate responses for your queries.
 Ingest prepares documents from an S3 bucket for storage as vector embeddings in a user-specified OpenSearch index.